Good Vegetables for a husky and for all dog breeds.

 Thallium is found in broccoli too.
 It’s a chemical element that it’s believed to have toxic properties.
 For dogs and for humans.
 It takes a large amount of kale to be ingested by your dog until they have side effects and adverse reactions to kale.
 We are talking about treats and a small amount of veggie for your dog, not about a diet based only on kale.
 So, let’s keep some realistic proportions.

-If your dog will be nibbling on kale you shouldn’t get alarmed.
+If your dog is nibbling on kale, you shouldn’t get alarmed.

 You check how your dog reacts to different dog foods by looking at its poop.
 With vegetables, it’s the same.
 See how your furry buddy will react.
 Excess is not good!
 Too much of anything will be bad and harm your dog.

 Cauliflower and broccoli are good vegetables for dogs

-Cauliflower and broccoli are sources of fiber at low calories.
+Cauliflower and broccoli are sources of fiber with low calories.
 They can be cooked, steamed, raw or frozen.

 Beats are a source of fiber, potassium, folate, and vitamin C for your Siberian husky.
 Don’t go overboard because beets are vegetables high in sugar.
 A moderate amount will improve your husky’s digestion and immune system.
 Also, beats are good for their skin and that shiny, furry coat.

 Cooked vegetables for your husky

 Brussels sprouts are good for your dog.
 It contains vitamin K, vitamin C, vitamin A, B1, and B6.
 The vitamin K found in brussels sprouts protects your husky heart.
 It helps build strong bones and the antioxidants reduce inflammation and improves blood circulation.
 The downside is flatulence.
 Don’t feed your dog too many brussels sprouts because they can cause upset his tummy. 😊 Start with one or two from time to time.
 Steam for 5 minutes brussels sprouts or microwave them for 8 minutes in some water.

 Brussel sprouts are nutritional veggies that have no toxins or poisons.

 Other cooked vegetables that are good for your husky are:

 Herbs good for dogs